trippleflux/nxscripts/nxsdk/trunk/readme.txt

 all of the shared memory functions implemented in ioFTPD, such as:

 - Creating, renaming, and deleting users and groups.
-- Modifying user-file and group-file data structures.
+- Modifying user file and group file data structures.
 - Resolving group IDs to group names, and vice versa.
 - Resolving user IDs to user names, and vice versa.
 - Retrieving information about online users.